AdobeDocs/campaign-web.en/help/v8/content/brands.md

     ![Advanced menu options in Brands dashboard](assets/brands_5.png)

 Your brand guidelines are now accessible from the **[!UICONTROL Brand]** drop-down in the AI assistant menu.
 This enables the AI assistant to generate content and assets aligned with your specifications.
-[Learn more on the AI assistant](../email/generative-gs.md)
+[Learn more about the AI assistant](../email/generative-gs.md)

 ![AI assistant menu with Brand drop-down](assets/brands_6.png)